thiippal/abulafia/examples/README.md

 To begin with, the key `estimated_time_per_suite`, which must be placed under the key `pool`, is used to calculate a fair reward for the workers (an average hourly wage of 12 USD).

 Provide the estimated time required to complete a task suite in seconds.
+To calculate a fair reward per task suite, you can use the interactive script [`utils/calculate_fair_rewards.py`](../utils/calculate_fair_rewards.py).

-The following example sets the value to 60 seconds.
+The following example sets the estimated time needed for completing a single task suite to 60 seconds.

 ```yaml
 pool: